Make your dental practice the talk of the town

 Paid reach, the number of people who saw your content through promoted social posts or ads, is the most expensive, and least engaged, segment of your overall audience.
 Most of these people are strangers to your dental practice, but the more of them you can convert to followers, the more you knock down your social media marketing costs.

 Your engagement statistics let you know if the content you are creating is hitting the mark.
 Low levels of engagement will mean you will begin to lose your audience, if you haven’t done so already.
 Keep a close watch on the amount of likes and shares you have for various types of posts.
 Use that information to help you decide what content to create more of, and what can be trimmed from your social media calendar.

 Is your social media working for your dental practice?

 Knowing how well your dental social media marketing efforts are performing is important.
 Even though the platforms you use are […]

 Social media marketing can be, and most often is, managed in-house by dental teams.
 It just takes efficient planning and an organized process to be successful.

 If you feel a bit overwhelmed by the idea of producing content on a regular basis and distributing it like clockwork, no worries.
-Golden Proportions Marketing has a team of dental social media experts ready to build your audience, generate engagement, and deliver results.
+Golden Proportions Marketing has a team of experts, all highly knowledgeable about social media marketing for dentists.
+We are ready to build your audience, generate engagement, and deliver results.
 Give us a call when you’re ready to get started!